mikaa123/im/README.md

 * * *
 Usage
 -----
-Add an entry

-    whats -a myIP -m "192.168.0.1"
+    whats -a my_ip -m "192.168.0.1"

-Or

-    whats -add myIP

-Retrieve an entry
+    whats -a some_directory -m "/some/deep/directory"

-    whats myIP
+    whats my_ip
-    # 192.168.0.1
+    > 192.168.0.1

-List all entries
+    whats some_directory
+    > /some/deep/directory
     whats -l

-Delete an entry
+    > my_ip
+    > some_directory

-    whats -d myIP
+    whats -d my_ip

-Execute (for shell script entries)

-    whats -a files -m "ls -l"
-    whats -e files
+    whats -l
+    > some_directory